-We’ve tested 115 earbuds and in-ear headphones, and below are our recommendations for the best earbuds under $50 to buy in 2019.
+We’ve tested over 100 pairs of earbuds and in-ear headphones, and below are our recommendations for the best earbuds under $50 to buy in 2019.
 If you’re looking for our top picks in general or are curious about different features, check out our recommendations for the best earbuds overall, the best cheap earbuds, the best headphones under $50, and the best wireless Bluetooth earbuds under $50.

 The best earbuds under $50 we've reviewed so far are the Anker SoundBuds Curve.
 They’re among the most comfortable wireless in-ears we’ve tested and they offer great value for their price.
 They’re reasonably well-built and have a very stable ear-hook design that’s great for sports.
 Overall, they’re a decent option for anybody looking for everyday wireless earbuds.

 They have a bass-rich sound that’s versatile enough for most music genres but is best-suited to more bass-heavy electronic music genres like dubstep or hip-hop.
 They also have a surprisingly long-lasting battery, achieving nearly 13 hours of playback on a single charge.